 10 questions will test the core elements of the standard (e.g. health and safety, manual handling).20 questions will test the specific elements of the chosen pathway in the standard (e.g. principles of site carpentry) and 5 questions will test the behavioural elements of the apprenticeship (e.g. effective communication, team working, logical thinking etc.) The practical assessment will take place in a controlled environment over a minimum period of six hours and will be scored out of 100 marks.

 There are no specific College programme related costs, however you will be advised of any additional costs during your application and enrolment process.

 You will achieve NVQ Level 2 in Wood Occupations – Site Carpentry.

-The achievement of this standard will meet the requirement of the Construction Skills Certification Scheme (CSCS) ‘Skilled Worker’ standard, which is widely recognised as a ‘license to operate’ in a skilled construction trade.
-On completion of this standard, apprentice will progress to a wide range of employment opportunities in the workplace.
+The achievement of this apprenticeship will meet the requirement of the Construction Skills Certification Scheme (CSCS) ‘Skilled Worker’ standard, which is widely recognised as a ‘license to operate’ in a skilled construction trade.
+On completion, you can progress to a wide range of employment opportunities in the workplace.
 Self-employment or starting a business may also be an option.